 to bring a smile to the face of a troubled individual, especially a family member or close friend, by helping them live a better life.
 There are many health conditions that can ruin one’s mobility, leaving them bedridden or unable to carry out day-to-day tasks, without needing assistance.

 Incontinence is one such health condition.
 When a person loses the ability to control their bladder or bowel movements, it is referred to as urinary or bowel incontinence, respectively.
 Being a caretaker for someone suffering from bowel or urinary incontinence is exactly like taking care of a toddler, as they might have mobility issues.
 Sometimes, it might get annoying or frustrating.
 Hence, it is important to be prepared for all possible hassles that come along with this condition, and be patient enough not to let the feeling of annoyance take its toll on you.
+It is important to understand that caring for someone with incontinence is not just about changing their diapers regularly, but it is also about being empathetic.
 Fighting incontinence involves three major phases - Acceptance, Treatment, and Management.

 Here are some tips for each phase, on how to help someone facing incontinence: